jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 | `a flat` | `c sharp` | `augmented third`  | **undesired** |
 | `a flat` | `d flat` | `perfect fourth` | **desired**  |

-> There are more than one acceptable options.
-In different contexts, each pair of `PitchSpelling` representations is more appropriate than the other.
+> This a case where there are multiple desired options.

 ## Eighth-step Resolution